thinegan/cloudformation-vpc/README.md

-# Deploying Multi-AZ and Self-Healing Atlassian Jira with Docker
+# VPC with private and public subnets in two Availability Zones

 This reference architecture provides a set of YAML templates for deploying the following AWS services :
 - Amazon IAM